MarcoPoloResearchLab/prompts/NOTES.md

         3. Built By Marco Polo Research Lab is aligned to the right.
         4. The order of labels in the footer from left to right: "Privacy • Terms", Theme toggle, spacer, "Press / to search • Enter to copy the focused card", Built By Marco Polo Research Lab
         5. Built By Marco Polo Research Lab is a drop up, so to speak -- it shows the menu of the sites above itself

+- [ ] Prepare a docker compose file for development that starts both the back-end and the front-end.
+    1. Add a GitHub actions pipeline that generates docker image
+    1. Use temirov/ghttp image for the front end
+    1. Load local .env for the backend